API-Skeletons/doctrine-orm-graphql/docs/just-the-basics.rst

   $result = GraphQL::executeQuery($schema, $query);

 If you want to add an association you must set attributes on the target entity.
-In the following example the Artist entity has a one-to-many relationship with Performance and we want to make deeper queries from Artist to Performance.
+In the following example, the Artist entity has a one-to-many relationship with Performance and we want to make deeper queries from Artist to Performance.

 .. code-block:: php